 Can I freeze it?

 You can freeze it, but it will separate when thawed.
 You will need to reheat it, with a small amount of milk, and whisk until combined and smooth again.

 How long does it last?

-You can keep it in the refrigerator, tightly covered, for up to 4 days.
+You can keep it in the refrigerator, tightly covered in an airtight container, for up to 4 days.
 If it lasts that long!

 How do I reheat it?